mcer12/Flora-ESP8266/README.md

 # Flora-ESP8266
 Flora is an open source ESP8266 VFD clock, you can make a 4-digit IV-22 variant or 6-digit IV-6 variant.
 Designed to be low profile and as small as possible, using widely available components.

-**NOTE: Improved IV-22 pcb is in the works, I suggest to wait for it.**

-- IV-22 version is tested and working, schematic, gerber and BOM are included.
+- Updated IV-22 V2 variant is tested and working, schematic, gerber and BOM are included.
-- IV-6 version should be working, schematic is included but pcb needs to be tested before I can publish gerber.
+- IV-6 variant should be working, schematic is included but pcb needs to be tested before I can publish gerber.
-- IV-12 version TBA
+- IV-12 variant TBA

 **IV-22 enclosure model:**
 https://www.thingiverse.com/thing:4744087